 On a past visit to West End Roatan I stayed at the Sea Breeze Inn, a small hotel located behind the Cannibal Cafe, right in the heart of West End.
 The Sea Breeze Inn is a good option for divers who are willing to trade a little bit of evening noise for proximity to the most popular dive shops, as it only takes a minute or two to walk from here to both West End Divers and Roatan Divers.
 All of the rooms here feature some kind of cooking facilities, ranging from a simple toaster and coffee maker to a standard kitchenette, so it can be a good option for travelers who want to keep costs down by preparing some of their own meals.

 It’s been a few years since I stayed at Posada Arco Iris, the hotel attached to the popular Argentinian Grill restaurant.
 Posada Arco Iris is a family-run hotel with a good mix of rooms, including regular hotel rooms and apartment rentals, all set in a leafy garden atmosphere.
 I liked staying here because it was close to town but still felt secluded, although the lush foliage attracted more mosquitoes that I’d noticed at other West End hotels.
 Their sister hotel, Posada Las Orquideas, is a more recent development on the iron shore (near Cocolobo and Land’s End) where all eighteen rooms have picturesque ocean views.

 Other West End Roatan Hotel Options

-If budget travel is more your thing, both Georphi’s and Hotel Chillies offer dorm-style accommodation, although if you’re traveling with another person the savings are often negligible compared to rates at the Sea Breeze Inn.
+If budget travel is more your thing, both Georphi’s and Hotel Chillies offer dorm-style accommodation in West End, although if you’re traveling with another person the savings are often negligible compared to rates at the Sea Breeze Inn.

 West End Roatan Dive Shops